Hang Your Art Like a Professional Interior Designer

 Location, Location, Location

 If you’re only hanging one piece decide where you want to hang it.
 The center of the picture should ideally be at eye level (approximately 60”).
 Hanging a number of different pieces together is a little more complicated.
 Take them all out and line them up together on the floor against the wall. from there you can start arranging them in the way that you think looks best.
 Arrange the pictures on the floor and decide whether they go well together.
 Usually the largest piece will go in the center, but follow your instincts and go with what you love.
 Once you’ve made your decision it’s time to get to work.

 Get The Hang Of It

 There are a few different ways to properly measure and mark walls for hanging art.
-Before you begin make sure you have all the tools you need; a hammer, tape measure, a level, a pencil, picture hangers for light pictures and wall screws for heavy pieces.
-It’s best to hang pictures from two points on the sides of the frame instead of one in the middle, this will keep the picture in place in your layout.
+Before you begin, make sure you have all the tools you need: a hammer, tape measure, level, pencil, picture hangers for light pictures, and wall screws for heavy pieces.
+It’s best to hang pictures from two points on the sides of the frame instead of one in the middle, as this will keep the picture in place in your layout.
 The type of frame and wall will determine which tools you will need to use.

 Once you’re ready, make sure you have access to the wall.
 You will have already arranged the art in the layout you want, now it’s time to try it on the wall.
 One fantastic tip is to cut out pieces of paper to match each picture and then stick them on the wall with painter’s tape in the layout that you’ve decided on before making holes in the wall.
 Then replace the pieces of paper one at a time with the art.
 It’s actually fun once you get the hang of it.